inventree/inventree-docs/docs/report/labels.md

 ## Label Templates

 Label templates are written using a mixture of [HTML](https://www.w3schools.com/html/) and [CSS](https://www.w3schools.com/css).
-The blabel plugin is based on [weasyprint](https://weasyprint.org/), which supports a *subset* of HTML and CSS features.
+The blabel library is based on [weasyprint](https://weasyprint.org/), which supports a *subset* of HTML and CSS features.
 In addition to supporting HTML and CSS formatting, the label templates support the Jinja templating engine, allowing conditional formatting of the label data.

 A label template is a single `.html` file which is uploaded to the InvenTree server by the user.